iftiali/nodejs-gigster/README.md

 Please see accompanying practical description for tasks.

 ### To run locally:
+Please use sudo or root user to execute the following command.
+Also look at the error and make sure you have the correct name directory is present on local drive
 ```shell
   $ docker-compose up #starts server at 0.0.0.0

 ```

 ### Routes: